camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 Once the model generates its predictions, I’ll compare the total number of forecasted progressive overload events against my actual gym progress to evaluate how accurate the model was.

+### Date Preparation and Manipulation
+To start, I created a new DataFrame "spring_intensity_df", which simply isolates workouts labeled as high-intensity from the spring semester.
+Therefore, this DataFrame only contains roughly one month of workout logs.
+I then applied the calculate_progressive_overload function I established before to spring_intensity_df, resulting in a new DataFrame named part_four_df.
+To ensure statistical reliability, I filtered the data to include only the top 20 most frequently performed exercises.
+This step helps the model focus on well-represented movements with enough data to learn meaningful patterns.